h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ### Security of PSK Identities

-We note that the PSK identity is a field created by the connecting client.
+We note that the PSK Identity is a field created by the connecting client.
 Since the client is untrusted until both the identity and PSK have been verified, both of those fields MUST be treated as untrusted.
 That is, a well-formed PSK Identity is likely to be in UTF-8 format, due to the requirements of {{RFC4279, Section 5.1}}.
-However, implementations MUST support managing PSK identities as a set of undistinguished octets.
+However, implementations MUST support managing PSK Identities as a set of undistinguished octets.

 It is not safe to use a raw PSK Identity to look up a corresponding PSK.
 The PSK may come from an untrusted source, and may contain invalid or malicious data.
 For example, the identity may have incorrect UTF-8 format; or it may contain data which forms an injection attack for SQL, LDAP, REST or shell meta characters; or it may contain embedded NUL octets which are incompatible with APIs which expect NUL terminated strings.
 The identity may also be up to 65535 octets long.